House of Secrets (album): Critical reception

-Titus of Billboard called House of Secrets "terrifying" and said that it brimmed "with sounds that can warp the psyche."
+House of Secrets received mixed reviews from music critics.
+Titus of Billboard called the album "terrifying" and said it brimmed "with sounds that can warp the psyche."
+Jon Hobson of Tucson Weekly praised the album for being "more frightening" than Sevas Tra and remarked that it was "so aggressive, angry and loud that it will blow the mind of those who dare listen".
 Mike Usinger of The Georgia Straight praised the "relentlessly captivating" album's themes and Shamaya's performance and considered it to be one of the best of 2004.
-Phil Freeman of the Cleveland Scene said the album showed Shamaya had "actually developed a style and a vision".
-Rebecca Vernon of Salt Lake City Weekly opined that it was "so agonizingly convincing that the result is anything but trite" and further praised Shamaya's performance for "effortlessly encompassing the roles of orator, poet, preacher and exorcist".
-Jon Hobson of Tucson Weekly praised the album for being "more frightening" than Sevas Tra and remarked that it was "so aggressive, angry and loud that it will blow the mind of those who dare listen".
-Hobson and a writer for Drum! both highlighted Jordison's drumming on the album, particularly his performance on "Hooks and Splinters", which the former cited as a demonstration of the "creativity and mastery of his art".
+Phil Freeman of the Cleveland Scene said the album showed Shamaya had "actually developed a style and a vision", whilst Rebecca Vernon of Salt Lake City Weekly described her as "effortlessly encompassing the roles of orator, poet, preacher and exorcist".
+Hobson and a writer for Drum! both highlighted Jordison's drumming on the album, particularly his performance on "Hooks & Splinters", which the former cited as a demonstration of the "creativity and mastery of his art".
 SLUGs John Forgach likewise praised Jordison's drumming but believed the rest of the album's instrumentation fell short of expectations set by it.

 Kelefa Sanneh of The New York Times described the album as "appealing mishmash of over-the-top goth imagery (is there any other kind?) and furious dynamic shifts" and highlighted the album's presentation of abuse, though felt Otep did not "[take] care to avoid the ridiculous".
-Heath McCoy of Calgary Herald felt that the album's "demented rage is so over the top that it's almost comedic, but Otep's attack is so savage it drives the plot home."
+Heath McCoy of Calgary Herald felt that the album's "demented rage" was overwrought to the point of comedic effect, but said "Otep's attack is so savage it drives the plot home."
 James Christopher Monger of AllMusic was less impressed, describing the album as "mediocre at best" and critiquing its "tedious" soundscapes and "predictable" riffs.
 Mark LePage of The Gazette said the album was "too heavy on the portenous whispering and not enough on the ballistic vengeance".
 Forgach felt the lyrics quickly became stale with their "self-loathing".
 Len Righi of The Morning Call described them as overly nihilistic and off-putting for non-metal fans; Jill Mikkelson for Exclaim! said they were "way too dramatic and adolescent to stimulate anything but scorn" and dismissed the album as being "little more than another Ozzfest headliner."
+PopMatters critic Adrien Begrand derided the album as being nothing more than "a shameless Slipknot clone" and "a tale of sound and fury, signifying zilch".

 House of Secrets was ranked tenth on Tucson Weeklys year-end list of the best metal albums of 2004.
 Jinjer vocalist Tatiana Shmayluk cited the album as a significant inspiration.